-Throughout the four years covered by the study, the total number of admissions to NICU was 6900, and the total number of deaths was 1199, with a mortality rate of 17.3%, p = 0.00.
-The number and the rate of admission and death are shown in Table 1.
+Throughout the four years covered by the study, the total number of admissions to NICU was 6900 and the total number of deaths was 1199 with a mortality rate of 17.3%, p = 0.00.
+The number and the rate of admission and death is shown in table 1.
 The death percent distribution according to the months and years is shown in Figure 1.